Joeyh021/riscv-pio/docs/pioasm.md

 Insert N NOPs after the instruction

+Only delay _after_ a stalled instruction executes successfully

 ### autopull/push

 when the osr is empty and 32 bits have been shifted, can use autopull to auto refill from fifo